coltwillcox/inhibitor/README.md

 change the inhibit state without the mouse.
 If not systray is present, the tool will still function but status won't be visible.

-inhibit-bridge will heartbeat check peers that have requested programatic inhibits so that it doesn't leave the machine in an inhibited state in the case where the requesting peer program has crashed.
+inhibitor will heartbeat check peers that have requested programatic inhibits so that it doesn't leave the machine in an inhibited state in the case where the requesting peer program has crashed.